 Skip to contents

-Constructs insurance tariff classes to fitgam objects produced by fit_gam.
-The goal is to bin the continuous risk factors such that categorical risk factors result which capture the effect of the covariate on the response in an accurate way, while being easy to use in a generalized linear model (GLM).
+Constructs insurance tariff classes for objects of class "fitgam" produced by riskfactor_gam() (formerly fit_gam()).
+The goal is to bin continuous risk factors into categorical tariff classes that capture the effect of the covariate on the response in an accurate way, while remaining easy to use in a generalized linear model (GLM).

 Usage